EzrhyalXiao/Research-End-to-end-Portfolio-Optimization/README.md

 # Research-End-to-end-Portfolio-Optimization
-- This is my research on portfolio optimization in an end-to-end manner
+- Research on portfolio optimization in an end-to-end manner
+- Accepted by 2024 7th International Conference on Big Data Technologies Hangzhou(ICBDT 2024), in publication process
 - The research mainly majors in three problems:
 - 1. Feature selection and engineering
   2. Optimization problem / Loss function setting